openhab/openhab-addons/bundles/org.openhab.binding.modbus.sungrow/README.md

 ## Channels

-The `sungrowInverter` thing has channels that serve the current state of the sungrow inverter, as you are used to from the iSolareCloud Website and App.
+The `sungrow-inverter` thing has channels that serve the current state of the sungrow inverter, as you are used to from the iSolareCloud Website and App.

 | Channel Type ID                    | Item Type                | Description                           | Advanced  | Channel Group       |
 |------------------------------------|--------------------------|---------------------------------------|-----------|---------------------|